loja5306/WebProject/README.md

 2) Create a DbSet object for the new table using the new model class
 3) Add a migration using the add-migration Name command where Name is a related name for the migration class
 4) Use the update-database command to add the table to the database using the migration

+## Adding Data to Table in Database
+1) Override the OnModelCreate() function
+2) Insert data you want to add
+3) Use add-migration to create migration and then update-database to update the database Or another method is using a sql coded migration system, such as liquibase